amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 I won't go over all details but notice:

   - Line 3, we explicitly call `Animal` constructor with the parameters.
-  - Line 7-8, we assing the `Lion` prototype to `Animal`'s prototype.
+  - Line 7-8, we assigned the `Lion` prototype to `Animal`'s prototype.
-  - Lilne 11, we call the `speak` method from the parent class `Animal`.
+  - Line 11, we call the `speak` method from the parent class `Animal`.

 In ES6, we have a new keywords `extends` and `super` <img src="/images/superman_shield.svg" width="25" height="25" alt="superman shield" style="display:inline-block;">.